Healthy No Bake Peanut Butter Protein Balls

 - Add in chocolate chips and gentle stir.

-- Slowly add a tablespoon of water at a time to get the mixture to the right sticky consistency.
+- Stir the mixture to the right sticky consistency.

 - Roll mixture into 15 balls.